-All shares represented by properly executed proxies received by the board of directors pursuant to this solicitation will be voted in accordance with the holder's directions specified on the proxy.
+All shares represented by properly executed proxies received by the board of directors of VolitionRx Limited pursuant to this solicitation will be voted in accordance with the holder's directions specified on the proxy.
 If no directions have been specified using the Internet voting site, toll-free number or by marking the appropriate places on a Proxy Card, the shares will be voted in accordance with the board of directors' recommendations, which are:

-- 1. FOR the election of each of the following eight directors, Dr. Alan Colman, Dr. Martin Faulkes, Dr. Edward Futcher, Guy Innes, Cameron Reynolds, Dr. Phillip Barnes, Kim Nguyen and Richard Brudnick, to serve until the next annual meeting of stockholders, or until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal. - FOR the ratification of the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2022. - 3.
-FOR the approval, by a non-binding advisory vote, of the compensation of our named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement. - 4.
-FOR the approval of an amendment to the Company's 2015 Stock Incentive Plan, as amended, or the 2015 Plan, to increase the number of shares of common stock that the Company has authority to grant under the 2015 Plan from 6,000,000 to 7,750,000.
+- "FOR" the election of each of the following eight director nominees: Dr. Phillip Barnes, Dr. Alan Colman, Dr. Martin Faulkes, Dr. Edward Futcher, Mickie Henshall, Guy Innes, Kim Nguyen and Cameron Reynolds to serve until the next annual meeting of stockholders, and until such director's successor is duly elected and qualified, or until his or her earlier death, resignation or removal; - "FOR" the ratification of the selection of Sadler, Gibb & Associates, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2023; - 3.
+"FOR" the approval, by a non-binding advisory vote, of the compensation of our named executive officers, as disclosed in the Compensation of Named Executive Officers section of this Proxy Statement; and - "FOR" the approval of an amendment to the Company's 2015 Stock Incentive Plan, as amended, or the 2015 Plan, to increase the number of shares of common stock that the Company has authority to grant under the 2015 Plan from 7,750,000 to 9,700,000.